anshulyadav32/linux-server/README.md

 ## 📘 **Introduction**

 Linux Setup is a **complete server management platform** that automates the installation and configuration of enterprise-grade server infrastructure.
-Whether you're deploying a simple web server or complex multi-service environments, this system provides the tools and automation you need.
+Whether you're deploying SSL certificates, mail servers, databases, security systems, or backup solutions, this system provides the tools and automation you need.

 ### **🎯 What This Project Does:**
 - **Automated Installation**: Deploy complete server stacks in minutes
-- **Modular Architecture**: 8 specialized modules for different server components
+- **Modular Architecture**: 5 specialized modules for essential server components
 - **Enterprise Security**: Built-in security hardening and monitoring
-- **Professional Management**: CLI and web-based management interfaces
+- **Professional Management**: CLI-based management interfaces with colored output
 - **Production Ready**: Tested configurations for production environments

 ### **🏆 Key Features:**
-- ✅ **45+ Components** automatically installed and configured
+- ✅ **25+ Components** automatically installed and configured
 - ✅ **25 Verification Checkpoints** ensure everything works perfectly
 - ✅ **8 Specialized Modules** for complete server management
 - ✅ **Real-time Progress Tracking** with color-coded status